AndreaPelosi/sparse.jl/report.md

 A GraphBLAS column vector is a GraphBLAS matrix where $n=1$; a GraphBLAS row vector is a GraphBLAS matrix where $m=1$.
 For the sake of brevity we shall refer to matrices and vectors instead of GraphBLAS matrices and GraphBLAS vectors.
-Notice that, even though vectors and matrices are usually sparse, the correctness of the GraphBLAS model is independent from such sparsity.
+Notice that, even though vectors and matrices are usually sparse (for instance, *SPARSE* is one of such cases), the correctness of the GraphBLAS model is independent from sparsity.

 ### GraphBLAS fundamental building block